yjhmelody/as-visitor/README.md

 This library is currently useless, because AS does not support transform written in AS.

-It is folked from [willemneal/visitor-as](https://github.com/willemneal/visitor-as).
+It is forked from [willemneal/visitor-as](https://github.com/willemneal/visitor-as).